navcoin/NavHub/content/_index.md

     title="NavCoin Community Website"
     subhead=""
     txtColor="#FFF"
     text="NavCoin is a community initiative that allows anyone to contribute in a number of different ways.
-The Community Hub will help you learn about the range of NavCoin projects, and how you can get involved with your own.
-NAV is Matt's favourite coin!" button1Txt="Current Projects"
+The Community Hub will help you learn about the range of NavCoin projects, and how you can get involved with your own." button1Txt="Current Projects"
     button1Link="/projects/"
     button2Txt="Get Involved"